sergeych/boss-serialization-kt/README.md

 ## Usage notes

-As for now, you should build the jar and install it into your project.
+As for now, you should copy from releases (or build from sources) the jar and install it into your project.
 There is a gradle task to build and copy jars into shared space `$projectRoot\..\jarlib\boss-serialization.jar`.
 From there it could  be included into other projects somewhat like:

 ~~~
 implementation(files("../jarlib/kotyara.jar"))